debraysimon/tpxle-doc/docs/B-Feature-Topics/Integrate3PNS_1_C/README.md

 ![102-tpcp-signIn](./images/102-tpcp-signIn.png)

 If you were able to log in, you can look around and get acquainted with the UI of ThingPark Enterprise.
 However, you don't need to use the console for anything now, since your goal is to use the ThingPark X Location Engine Network Interface Translator to connect to a 3rd party network server.
-This login was just requred to verify if your Community account is active.
-You can logout and leave this site without changing anything.
+This login was just required to verify if your ThingPark Community account is active.
+You can now logout and leave this site without changing anything.

 ![105-tpcp-createDevice01](./images/105-tpcp-createDevice01.png)